-A majority of biased individuals also took longer to assign their confidence levels on the conflict items (59%).
-Recall that the difference on confidence response time assignments at the group-level was a mere 0.5 seconds (SE = 0.6).
-Among the group of individuals who took longer to determine their confidence levels, the average difference was 2.5s (SE = 0.5).
+the conflict items (59%).
+Recall that the difference on confidence response time assignments at the group-level was a mere 0.5 s (SE=0.6 s).
+Among the group of individuals who took longer to determine their confidence levels, the average difference was 2.5 s (SE=0.5 s).

-Consistency of detection indexes at individual-level across different measures
+Consistency of detection indexes at individual level across different measures.
 One could dismiss results of a particular individual detecting (or failing to detect) conflict on a single measure as somehow anomalous-a result one might find if participants were assigning confidence ratings at random, for example.
 However, if people show evidence on more than one measure, then it is more likely that they are, in fact, responding to the conflict.
 Hence, in a subsequent analysis, for each individual, we simply tallied on how many measures they showed the detection effect, and this result is presented in Table 4.

 As the table indicates, the majority of individuals seem to be consistently detecting conflict on at least two different measures.
-However, although the majority (67%) registers on at least two measures-participants we can classify as consistent detectors-the table also demonstrates that a non-negligible proportion of individuals consistently fails to detect conflict across all measures (19.6%) or does so on only a single measure (13.0%).
+However, although the majority (67%) registers on at least two measures-participants we can classify as consistent detectors-the table also demonstrates that a non-negligible proportion of individuals consistently fails to detect conflict across all measures (19.6%) or does so only on a single measure (13.0%).
 These findings provide strong evidence for a subset of individuals who tend to not be detecting conflict at all.